chirag24parmar/aws-ecs-cicd/README.md

-# 🚀 AWS DevOps CI/CD Pipeline — Containerized App Deployment on ECS Fargate
+# 🚀 AWS DevOps CI/CD Pipeline — Containerized App Deployment on ECS

 > **Auto-deploy on every Git commit** — Code pushed to GitHub triggers a full CI/CD pipeline that builds, pushes, and deploys Docker containers to ECS Fargate with zero manual steps.